 - Get tested and know your partner’s HIV status.
 Talk to your partner about HIV testing and get tested before you have sex.
 Use this testing locator from the Centers for Disease Control and Prevention (CDC) to find an HIV testing location near you.

 - Have less risky sex.
 HIV is mainly spread by having anal or vaginal sex without a condom or without taking medicines to prevent or treat HIV.

 - Use condoms.
-Use a condom correctly every time you have vaginal, anal, or oral sex.
+Use a condom correctly every time you have sex.
 Read this fact sheet from CDC on how to use condoms correctly.

 - Limit your number of sexual partners.
 The more partners you have, the more likely you are to have a partner with HIV whose HIV is not well controlled or to have a partner with a sexually transmitted disease (STD).
 Both of these factors can increase the risk of HIV transmission.
 If you have more than one sexual partner, get tested for HIV regularly.